What is the Firm Dashboard, and why was it built?

 I see rates over 100%, inconsistent totals, or negative hour/value figures.
 Is something broken?

 The dashboard makes calculations based on the recorded activities you have in Clio Manage.
 Editing/adding bill line items without updating a corresponding activity entry (learn more here), can result in billed/collected amounts that won't match up with billable totals.
+This can also happen when turning on time rounding which affects the values of prior activities recorded, but not the prior billed line items.

 The dashboard also uses some assumptions such as an 8-hour work day, and which account users to include as timekeepers (defined above).